maikszusevics/IT-Security-Support-Bootcamp/Networking/Wired-Wireless Standards.md

 ## Understanding IEEE Standards

-The **Institute of Electrical and Electronics Engineers (IEEE)** is a professional organization that develops and maintains international standards for a wide range of technologies, including networking.
+The **Institute of Electrical and Electronics Engineers (IEEE)** is a professional organisation that develops and maintains international standards for a wide range of technologies, including networking.

 In the context of networking, IEEE standards ensure **interoperability**, **consistency**, and **reliability** across devices and systems from different manufacturers.